On Fourier restriction type problems on compact Lie groups: Introduction

 provided the rank $r$ is at least 2, and with an $N^\varepsilon$-loss if $r=2,3,4$.
-It is also worth noticing that by combining this counting argument with Sogge's bound \eqref{eigenboundreview}, some $L^p$ Laplace-Beltrami eigenfunction bounds with the same exponent as \eqref{exponentfortori} may be established for arbitrary products of rank-one spaces, though such an argument provides a rather poor range of exponent.
-In a series of papers, Bourgain \cite{Bou93e, Bou13}, Bourgain and Demeter \cite{BD13,BD15,BD15A} established the conjectured estimates on tori with an $\varepsilon$-loss for $p\geq 2(d-1)/(d-3)$ when $d\geq 4$.
+It is worth noticing that by combining this counting argument with Sogge's bound \eqref{eigenboundreview}, some $L^p$ Laplace-Beltrami eigenfunction bounds with the same exponent as \eqref{exponentfortori} may be established for arbitrary products of rank-one spaces, though such an argument provides a rather poor range of exponent.
+Then in \cite{Zha20}, we provided $L^p$ bounds \eqref{eigenboundreview} with the exponent \eqref{exponentfortori} on compact globally symmetric spaces of rank $r\geq 5$ for all $p\geq 2+\frac{8}{r-4}$.